igor725/VoxelSpaceSDL/README.md

 ## Description

 Comanche's Voxel Space rendering algorithm written in C using SDL.
+You can try it in [emscripten demo](http://igvx.ru/vs_sdl/).

 ![vs_2021-08-30_12-15-23.png](https://user-images.githubusercontent.com/40758030/131331416-0491eb7e-dcde-4857-a524-c87d94ae4a76.png)